Ragtime: Origins

-Ragtime music was developed long before it was printed as sheet music.
-While its precise origins are uncertain, scholars like Terry Waldo believe it to stem from music played by plantation slaves for dance events called "rags" (these were mentioned in newspaper articles as early as the 1820s).
+While the precise origins of ragtime are uncertain, scholars like Terry Waldo believe it to stem from music played by plantation slaves for dance events called "rags", with further influence from European classical music, Irish jigs, and Scottish cakewalks.
 The musician ensemble would generally only consist of a banjo player and a fiddle player.
 They would play dance music like jigs, reels and schottisches, with the way the banjo is played providing the syncopation that ragtime came to be known for.